What is Django?

 - Very limited bandwidth

-- Limited option of OS
+- Limited option in the operating system

-What to Look for in a Django Host
+What to Look for in a Django Host?

 This question is a little debatable since there are many levels of possibilities.
 On one hand, extremely specialized environments restrict your options somewhat.
 However, they are also usually pre-configured to your needs and ready to go.